wdi-sg/gitbook-2018/05-express/express-intro/02express.md

 First we want to start a new project by going `npm init`.
 Follow the instructions, clicking `enter` through the statements. you many want to specify a version number, but most default options should be fine.
 It will also specify an initial file to use.
 The default is `index.js`, and this acts as the "entry point" into our app.

+## Basic Express Setup

+Before we do anything else, let's set up a basic Express app.
+We need to install our dependencies, create the index.js server file, and create an index for our homepage.

 ```bash
 npm install --save express
 touch index.js